BlueBrain/SimulationTutorials/General/Installation/README.md

 ## Neuron

-For all functionality work you need to have Neuron installed with Python and X11 support, and you need to be able to compile MOD files.
+For all functionality work you need to have Neuron installed **with Python and X11 support**, and you need to be able to **compile MOD files**.
+Instructions for different operating systems are provided [here](http://www.neuron.yale.edu/neuron/)

 ### Testing Neuron